 Selecting an email marketing service provider is the first step in your email marketing journey.

 But if you want to maximize your email marketing campaigns, then you’ll need to start building your list.
-And the best way to do that in WordPress is by using a mailing list building plugin.
+And the best way to do that in WordPress is by using an opt-in form plugin.

 To help you on this step, we’ve compared three of the best list building plugins on the market so that you can build your list in the most efficient way possible.